ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Body
 ^^^^

-When you import a CAD Model and specify Part Creation Type as Body, PyPrime creates a part per CAD Body that inherits the part name from the CAD Body name.
+When you import a CAD model and specify the :class:`PartCreationType <ansys.meshing.prime.PartCreationType>` attribute as :attr:`BODY <ansys.meshing.prime.PartCreationType.BODY>`, a part per CAD body is created that inherits the part name from the CAD body name.
 The number of parts is identical to the number of bodies.
+As below:

 .. figure:: ../images/creation_body.png
     :width: 200pt